The US Army Nursing Anesthesia Program offers free tuition in exchange for a 5-year active duty commitment upon graduation.

 US Army Nursing Anesthesia Program was last reviewed 10/2011.
 It was given 10 years accreditation and will be reviewed again 10/2021.
 This shows that the program is very stable.

-Pass Rate for CRNA Boards at US Army Nursing Anesthesia Program
+Pass Rate for first-time test takers for the NCE at US Army Nursing Anesthesia Program

 An average nurse anesthetist salary in Texas